microsoft/thematic/README.md

 ## Getting Started

 If you want to run locally and work on the app or any theme components, you can run the whole thing from the root folder.
-The web app will run using `yarn start` as with our typically development structure, and changes to any of the other packages will be reflected live thanks to lerna and watchers.
-More details can be found in the Create React App section below.
+The web app will run using `yarn start` as with our typical development structure, and changes to any of the other packages will be reflected live thanks to lerna and watchers.
+See the Available Scripts section below.

 ## Publishing